Backup building blocks

 # Next: encryption and offsite storage

-This provides a solid foundation for Google Drive backup.
-Next step: add encryption and robust, cost-effective storage.
+This is enough for a basic Google Drive backup.
+Next step: add encryption and cheap offsite storage.